spread-ai/docs-comments/docs/module-2/querying-spread.md

      ```
 </div>

+!!! info "What is a Feature Variant?"

+     Feature variant describes a specific realization of a feature.
+It's one of possible many ways of implementing a feature - for example, a feature with different capabilities of or a feature for different market requirements.
+A more concrete example for a feature variant could be "SoftwareUpdate via USB" versus "SoftwareUpdate via OverTheAir".
+It describes the realization of a feature in a specific context.

 ## Finding the query

 Knowing how to make query leads on to knowing where to find the query that gives you the information that you want.
 GraphQL provides a self-documenting function that produces the Schema Definition Language (SDL) reference, which is similar to REST API references.
 To view the SDL reference select the **EIN** tile from the SPREAD Launcher.